top of page

 Before deciding to exclude a pupil:

-1. Assess seriousness: Exclude only for serious breaches of the behaviour policy and where allowing the pupil to stay would seriously harm the education or welfare of others.
+1. Assess seriousness: Exclude only serious breaches of the behaviour policy and where allowing the pupil to stay would seriously harm the education or welfare of others.

 2. Gather evidence: Conduct a fair investigation and apply the ‘balance of probabilities’ standard.

-3. Consider mitigating factors: Use the non exhaustive list of mitigating factors in Sanction Guidelines
+3. Consider mitigating factors: Use the non-exhaustive list of mitigating factors in Sanction Guidelines

 4. Document actions: Keep written records of the incident; timelines, signed statements, and rationale of decision using Sanction Guidelines.